The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 “No more, Jelerak,” the voice of the unfrozen adventurer named Dilvish declared with undeniable authority.
 “I have waited a long time to put an end to you!”

-Gareth Gallowglass and a stranger wearing a red uniform stood at the edge of Black’s meadow, their eyes fixated on the fading figures of Dilvish, the young woman, and her small companion.
+Gareth Gallowglass and a stranger wearing a red uniform stood at the edge of Black’s meadow, their eyes fixated on the fading figures of Dilvish, the young woman, and her smaller companion.
 The distant sound of galloping hooves echoed through the air as Dilvish disappeared.

 Return to chapter list